familyfed/hsa_religious_freedom_leadpage_backend/docs/FRONTEND_PETITION_COUNT_GUIDE.md

 **Best regards,**
 Backend Development Team

 **P.S.** The API is working perfectly and ready for integration.
-Just make sure to use the correct slug `campaign` and you'll get the real-time petition count! 🚀
+Just make sure to use the correct slug `petition-for-the-mother-of-peace` and you'll get the real-time petition count! 🚀